What's the Difference? The potential for Convolutional Neural Networks for transient detection without template subtraction: Saliency maps for various transients

 Modern observational astronomy has shown us that the Universe is not static and immutable: to the contrary, it is a lively and dynamic system.
 We now know and understand a variety of different phenomena that can give rise to variations in the brightness and color of astrophysical objects, including explosive stellar death (supernovae, kilonovae, Gamma Ray Bursts, etc), less dramatic and powerful stellar variability (flares, pulsations), and variability arising from geometric effects (such as planetary transients and microlensing).
 The time scales for these phenomena range from seconds to years.
-When the variations are terminal –like supernovae– or stochastic –like stellar flares– they are referred to as ``transients''.
+When the variations are terminal –like supernovae– or stochastic –like stellar flares– they are \new{often} referred to as ``transients''.
 Detecting optical astrophysical transients characteristically requires sequences of images across a significant temporal baseline.
-Surveys like the Dark Energy Survey \citep[DES]{DES} or the future Rubin Observatory Legacy Survey of Space and Time \citep[LSST]{lsst} search for spatially localized changes in brightness in patches of sky previously observed.
+Surveys \new{designed to study the ever-changing skies}, like the Dark Energy Survey \citep[DES]{DES} or the future Rubin Observatory Legacy Survey of Space and Time \citep[LSST]{lsst} \new{and many others}, search for spatially localized changes in brightness in patches of sky previously observed.